swiftlang/swift/docs/SIL.rst

 have an implementation for the Objective-C method with the selector to which the ``dynamic_method`` instruction refers, or if that implementation has parameter or result types that are incompatible with the method referenced by ``dynamic_method``.
-Therefore, this instruction should only be used in cases where its result will be immediately consumed by an operation that performs the selector check itself (e.g., an ``apply`` that lowers to ``objc_msgSend``).
+This instruction should only be used in cases where its result will be immediately consumed by an operation that performs the selector check itself (e.g., an ``apply`` that lowers to ``objc_msgSend``).
+To query whether the operand has an implementation for the given method and safely handle the case where it does not, use `dynamic_method_br`_.

 Function Application
 ~~~~~~~~~~~~~~~~~~~~